What the heck does a truck driver have to talk about anyway?

 This solo mentality was new to me since I had always been a people person, popular and full of myself, in the middle of everything in my own society.
 But there comes a time in everyone’s life, whether they ever get to it or not, when a solo journey of self-introspection becomes most valuable.

-Now that I am past the first year of driving, and nearly finished with the second, I find that my self-confidence has grown significantly, not just in operating a commercial vehicle and managing the surprising number of various skills required in that endeavor, but also in the self-respect that grows when one takes on one’s self to conquer fear, learn new things, become self-sufficient, and travel strange unfamiliar territory.
+Now that I am past the initial learning curve and into my fourth year of driving, I find that self-confidence has grown significantly, not just in operating a commercial vehicle and managing the surprising number of various skills required in that endeavor, but also in the self-respect that grows when one takes on one’s self to conquer fear, learn new things, become self-sufficient, and travel strange unfamiliar territory.

 The joy is in the planning.
 If you want something, you first have to DREAM it up.
-Faith, coupled with hard work and persistence, unlocks doors to destinations that seem impossible.
-Faith in God and His program stimulates faith in myself.
+Faith, added to hard work and persistence, unlocks doors to destinations that seem impossible.
+Faith in God and His program inspires faith in myself.
 FAITH is the catalyst to ACTION!